angie0120/aws-security-hub-audit-ready-excel-reports/README.md

 > This will execute the Lambda and save the output metadata in `response.json`.

-You should see this appear is your terminal:
+You should see this appear in your terminal:
 ```bash
 {
     "StatusCode": 200,